aevivas/aws-tag-compliance-tf-deployments/README.md

 Summary: 2 out of 4 managed resources are not in tag-compliance.
 ```

-## Loggging
+## Logging

-After either run, the script will create the log file *application.plan.log* if you were checking tag compliance on the plan file; likewise, it will will create the log file *application.state.log* if you were checking tag compliance in the state file.
+After either run, the script will create the log file *application.plan.log* if you were checking tag compliance in the plan file; likewise, it will will create the log file *application.state.log* if you were checking tag compliance in the state file.